lemorles/lemorles/README.md

 <br/>

 ### Seguros Contar
-Seguros Contar is a SPA (Single Page Application) in which you can view the vehicle insurance quotes in real time from the company Galeno Seguros..
+Seguros Contar is a SPA (Single Page Application) in which you can view the vehicle insurance quotes in real time.

 - Frontend: React JS, Redux, Material UI, React-router-DOM, Redux thunk.